Functions

 TAN(expr)

-Function Description: Returns the tangent of the specified field.
+Function Description: Obtains the tangent result of the specified field.

 Return Result Type: DOUBLE.